RobertWRadford/NoPixel_Heist_Games/README.md

     <li>Text Background Color (The color of the shape and color text in the block)</li>
   </ul>

-You will have 5 (7 for vault) seconds to answer and press enter, running out of time to type or not hitting enter will result in a failure, and you will need to succesfully do that 7 (10 for vault) times to succesfully complete the hack.
+By default you will have 5 (7 for vault) seconds to answer and press enter, running out of time to type or not hitting enter will result in a failure, and you will need to succesfully do that 7 (10 for vault) times to succesfully complete the hack.

 ### Thermite

 Once the thermite starts you will see a 6x6 grid of squares, with 14 random squares highlighted.
-After 5 seconds the highlighted squares will blend back in with the other squares and you will have 8 seconds to click all of the previously highlighted tiles.
+After 5 seconds the highlighted squares will blend back in with the other squares and by default you will have 8 seconds to click all of the previously highlighted tiles.
 If you click a correct square it will highlight again, and if you click an incorrect square it will highlight red.
 If you click 3 incorrect squares or run out of time the thermite attempt is a failure.